taketaketaketake/bags-of-laundry/README.md

 ---

-Built with ❤️ for the Detroit community using React Router and modern web technologies.
+Built with ❤️ for the Detroit community using Remix and modern web technologies.